MarcinSzyc/movies_encore/README.md

 Authorization: Bearer <token>
 ```

-1. Fetch token first with GET /Movies endpoint.
+1. Fetch token first with GET /auth endpoint.
-2. Use the token to make POST /Movies request.
+2. Use the token to make GET /Movies and POST /Movies request.
 POST request need to have movieName in the body eg.

 ```
 {